-- 1. The type for streams (Stream A) with the constructor cons and the destructors head and tail. - 2.
-The next modal type $(\bullet A)$, the constructor \circ and a destructor await. - 3.
+- 1. The type for streams (Stream A) with the constructor cons and the destructors head and tail. - The next modal type (●A), the constructor o which moves one step after and a destructor await which moves one step before the moment in which the term is evaluated. - 3.
 The fixed point operator to express corecursion which is denoted by cofix.